felixrieseberg/project-oxford/README.md

 <a name="new_Client_new"></a>

 ### new Client(key, host)
-Creates a new Project Oxford Client using a given API key.
+Creates a new Cognitive Service Client using a given API key.

 | Param | Type | Description |